logic-design/Migrate-Blog-Posts/README.md

 Via the WordPress dashboard, navigate to plugins and activate the Migrate Blog Posts plugin.

 To use the tool, click 'Blog Migrator' in the sidebar and enter the remote domain (including https://) and click 'Test Connection'.
 If you've connected successfully you'll be able to click 'Begin Import'.

+Tip: Install https://wordpress.org/plugins/auto-upload-images/ to also import images in content

 _Plugin updates are managed automatically via this repo._